MRes in Nanomaterials

 Nanotechnology represents a fundamental change in the way we interact with the natural world, and is set to deliver some of the major scientific and technological advances of the future.
 The massive global investment in nanotechnology means that scientists who are trained to work effectively in an interdisciplinary environment bridging the diverse fields of chemistry, physics, materials science and engineering will play a vital role in shaping that future.

 Combining interdisciplinary teaching with cutting edge research, Imperial College's flagship Masters Degree in Nanomaterials is designed to train the next generation of nanotechnologists.
 Imperial College is a world class research institution with internationally leading expertise and facilities.
 Its nanomaterials course is a demanding one and competition for places is intense.
 Academic excellence and a willingness to work in an interdisciplinary environment are a prerequisite.
 Applicants are rigorously assessed to ensure they are able to meet the demands of the course, with an emphasis on promotion of equality and diversity within the programme.
 In all these aspects the course exemplifies the College’s strategic intent to meet the needs of society and industry by harnessing its multidisciplinary strengths, and to attract the top tier of students worldwide.
-Successful candidates carry out a major year long research project, and visit state-of-the-art research laboratories in industry and academia.
+Successful candidates carry out a major nine months long research project, and visit state-of-the-art research laboratories in industry and academia.

 Students follow taught courses in Solar Energy, Nanotubes, Biological Chemistry, Theory, modelling and simulation of nanoscale system and Materials Characterisation.
 There is also a course of advanced lectures with tailored topics relating directly to the latest advances in Nanomaterials given by leaders in their field of research.
 These taught components are all examined by written examination in either January or May.
 At the beginning of the research project you will prepare a detailed literature review and project plan and towards the end will present your findings in a project report and in an assessed talk at the MRes Symposium.